minvws/nl-covid19-coronacheck-app-ios/README.md

-# COVID-19 CoronaCheck Prototype - iOS
+# COVID-19 CoronaCheck - iOS

 ## Introduction

-This repository contains the iOS prototype of the Dutch COVID-19 CoronaCheck project.
+This repository contains the iOS release of the Dutch COVID-19 CoronaCheck project.

 * The iOS app is located in the repository you are currently viewing.
 * The Android app can also be [found on GitHub](https://github.com/minvws/nl-covid19-coronacheck-app-android)

-The project is currently an experimental prototype to explore technical possibilities.

 ## Development & Contribution process